nileshkhonde/algorithms/algorithms.md

   - while (input > 0 )
   - output = output * 10 + input % 10
   - input = input/10
-  - Make it string and reverse the string
+  - Solution 2 - Make it string and reverse the string
 4. Find max char in a string
   - create a map of char to count and found the max (run time - 2n, Storage - 2n)
 5. Fizzbuzz write fizz for divisible by 3 and buzz for divisible by 5 and fizzbuzz for divisible by 3 and 5